AntonelaMalii/CSLab/Lab4/README.md

 9. Perform an audit of the workstation, using the options that were selected;
 10. Output the results of the audit on screen.
 11. Select the settings to be enforced (a subset of ”Failed”, or all of them);
-12. Enforce the policy on at least 5 settings (edit the selected settings in your system);
+12. Enforce the policy on as many failed settings as it is wanted (edit the selected settings in your system);
 13. Rollback to the system’s initial settings.

 ## Technologies